tkolsrud/OOP-Pokemon/README.md

 ## Object Oriented Programming
-we're going to continue using objects, giving them data and behaviors (methods).
+We're going to continue using objects, giving them data and behaviors (methods).
 They will interact with one another to make our game work!

 ## The basic idea